60+ Oyster photocard

 In some circumstances, disclosures of personal data to the police (and other law enforcement agencies) are permitted by data protection legislation, if they relate to the prevention or detection of crime and/or the apprehension or prosecution of offenders.
 Before any such disclosure takes place, the police are required to demonstrate that the personal data concerned will assist them in this respect.
 Each police request to TfL is dealt with on a strictly case-by-case basis to ensure that any such disclosure is lawful and in accordance with data protection legislation.

-TfL, its service providers and academic research partners currently process personal information relating to Oyster within the European Economic Area (EEA) and the USA.
+TfL, its service providers and academic research partners currently process personal information relating to Oyster within the UK, the European Economic Area (EEA) and the USA.
 Any such processing is subject to appropriate contractual safeguards and carried out in accordance with the requirements of UK and EU privacy legislation.

 You can see your journey history by signing into your web account or you can request a copy by calling Customer Services.
 You can also use your Oyster card to view your last eight journeys and the transaction details at ticket machines at Tube stations.

 You can also view and update the contact information we hold about you within your account; as well as your contact and marketing preferences.
+If you would like to close your Oyster Photocard web account, please contact Customer Services or contact our Privacy and Data Protection team.

 For access to other personal information held by TfL about you please see Subject Access requests in Access your data.